unusualcomputers/unusualcomputers/writing/text/flowerpot.md

 #### The pot

 I never even touched clay before, preparations involved reading up a bit and watching youtube while at work in the week before.
 The plan was to build the computer into the base.
-Pots need holes in the bottom - the computer is made of two boards, a straw should fit in between them and leave a hole when removed.
-The bottom will have two layers - I was making a sandwich, clay, computer, clay.
-And I will use air-drying clay, can't bake this.
+Pots need holes in the bottom; the computer is made of two boards, a straw should fit in between them and leave a hole when removed.
+The bottom will have two layers.
+I was making a sandwich, clay, computer, clay.
+And I used air-drying clay, can't bake this.

 Apparently you make a bottom of the pot by rolling clay out into a long sausage and then making a tight swirly circle, so the first layer: